biolab/orange3-single-cell/README.md

     python -m Orange.canvas

-The new widget appears in the toolbox bar under the section Variants.
+The new widget appears in the toolbox bar under the section Single Cell.